grafana/business-input/docs/sources/provisioning.md

   - Business Input
   - Provisioning
 title: 'Provisioning'
-description: 'Learn about Provisioning in Grafana'
+description: 'Learn how to provision the Business Input data source using YAML configuration files in Grafana.'
 labels:
   products:
     - enterprise